Harrisonbro/contract/contract.md

 ### Fee for Services
 The services will be carried out for the total estimated price of [insert price].

 The final price is to be paid upon completion of the services provided.
 Work I do will not be released to you until final payment has cleared.
+All payments must be made in GBP (£).

 #### Deposit
 A deposit of [inset price] is required before the commencement of any services.
 Services shall not begin until deposit has been received.
 If the initial deposit is not paid promptly I reserve the right to re-define the completion date(s) to fairly reflect the delay caused by late payment of the deposit.